opensavannah/savannahbudget.party/README.md

 ## Project Description

-Budget Party was built to help people understand and augment a city budget for Savannah.
+Savannah Budget App was built to help people understand and augment a city budget for Savannah.
 It is an interactive app that is best used in context of a "Budget Party" event.
+I